Rallying to Recovery

 “I elected to use a state-of-the-art orthopedic implant to reconstruct Alli’s thumb,” Dr. O’Shaughnessy said.
 “This consists of a bioabsorbable suture anchor to help reconstruct the ligaments and capsule around the thumb joint.
 This allows the body to rebuild the ligaments on its own.
 With time, the body breaks down the material, leaving nothing behind.
 Alli’s surgery went very well and she did great in her postoperative course.
 Alli is an extremely motivated patient.
 She worked diligently with her hand therapists and wore her splint appropriately, adhering to the protocols we set for her.
 Because of this, she has almost a stronger thumb than when she started.”

 “Dr. O’Shaughnessy has been amazing,” said Alli.
 “She’s just the greatest woman.
 She has such great confidence, and you can tell that she’s so knowledgeable.”

-After her second surgery, Alli began a very gradual physical therapy routine to restore strength and full mobility in her left thumb.
-Today, Alli is cleared to play volleyball while wearing a small brace.
-In the near future, she should be completely healed to play with a small amount of athletic tape.
+After her second surgery, Alli began a very gradual physical therapy routine to restore strength and full mobility in her left thumb, and get her back on the court.
 Throughout Alli’s injury and recovery process, she’s remained determined to be the athlete and the teammate that she always has been—with a whole new perspective.

 “It’s really easy to focus on yourself, but I think it’s so much more important to focus on what you are bringing to the team, even if that means you’re injured or you’ll never play again.
 It’s all about perspective.
 There’s some days when you’re only going to feel the ‘poor me’s’, and that’s totally fine.
 You have people in your corner who are going to lift you up.
 But, it’s really important to have more days of encouraging and being a great teammate.”